Venkateswaran-A-G/Chitragupta-The-AI-Auditor/README.md

 **Project Chitragupta** is an autonomous multi-agent system designed to simulate a diverse "red team" of adversarial users.
 It uses the Google Agent Development Kit (ADK) and the Gemini API to find ethical vulnerabilities in a target AI model *before* deployment.

-> **Why "Chitragupta"?** In Hindu mythology, Chitragupta is the divine scribe who meticulously records the *karma* (the good and bad deeds) of all beings.
-In the same way, our agent swarm meticulously observes, records, and reports every flaw and vulnerability of an AI model, creating a final, auditable report.

 **Chitragupta** implements a "divide and conquer" workflow using specialized agents:

 * **`OrchestratorAgent`**: The project manager.
 It oversees the entire red-teaming workflow, manages session state, and coordinates the specialist agents.